mohae/autofac/README.md

 # autofac

-Stuff with websockets; hopefully not pizzled.
+The product is thoroughly pizzled.